 A Software-defined Wide Area Network or SD-WAN is a virtual architecture that allows businesses to leverage different combinations of transport services like MPLS, fiber based internet (aka Dedicated Internet Access-DIA), Broadband Internet, fixed wireless, satellite, LTE, 5G, etc. in a secure manner to allow users to connect to software applications that reside in a physical data center or in the cloud.
 Features like centralized control, enhanced security and application responsiveness have made SD-WANs a ubiquitous part of the modern IT infrastructure.

 Data centers, whether run out of a physical office or a virtual cloud, are data and voice intensive operations.
 They require extensive Internet access, and for this reason enterprises have always looked at using a combination of WAN technologies such as broadband and Multiprotocol Label Switching (MPLS).
 In addition to being an older technology, MPLS is also comparatively more expensive.
 This is where SD-WANs step in and help solve the primary network challenges faced by every growing contact center business:

 Like other IT-based services, contact center users are willing to relocate to a cloud-based service delivery model.
 Popularly known as Contact Center as a Service or CCaaS, this service delivery model is cost-efficient and reliable, making it an attractive proposition especially for businesses that are not ready to establish a dedicated or in-house contact center for their customers.

 Most organizations that choose to consolidate their contact center requirements over the cloud have a wide geographical presence with branch offices and customers spread over different parts of the globe.
 This is where SD-WANs come into play.
-While most major cities have reliable internet connectivity, this is not true for every location.
+While most major cities have reliable internet connectivity for businesses, this is not true for every location.
 Remote and rural areas struggle to provide stable connections, and this can be a nightmare for a contact center environment.

 SD-WANs solve this problem effectively as they are carrier agnostic.
 SD-WANs allows network traffic to flow seamlessly, irrespective of the location the users and customers are connecting from.
 Organizations can thus get the best of both worlds: they can provide reliable services and they can do so at a reasonable cost.